Kublai Khan's campaigns

 Kublai Khan, founder of the Yuan dynasty, led several campaigns during the Mongol invasions and conquests.
-These included the Mongol invasions of Japan, First Mongol invasion of Burma, Mongol invasion of Java, second and third Mongol invasions of Vietnam, and Mongol invasion of Champa.
+These included the Mongol invasions of Japan, First Mongol invasion of Burma, Mongol invasion of Java, second and third Mongol invasions of Vietnam, Mongol invasion of Champa and putting down the Sambyeolcho Rebellion.

 Campaigns against Song dynasty

 The campaign for Kublai Khan to conquer southern China under the Southern Song dynasty were specified under the years between 1266 and 1276.
 This included the declaration of Kublai Khan as the new emperor of China in the year 1271 This was the start of the Yuan dynasty that was a rule incorporated with elements of both Han and Mongol influences.
 After successfully eliminating all resistance to the new Yuan dynasty, Kublai Khan wanted to expand his empire by attacking Japan and built around 300-600 vessels in preparation for the assault on Japan.

 Campaign against Korea

 Campaigns against Japan

 Kublai Khan's armada in 1274 made a tactical mistake by sailing into open seas that became targets for the Japanese cannons.
 Suffering heavy losses, the remaining fleet retreated and prepared for next assault again on 1281.
 Again on 1281, the Japanese samurais were more than prepared to hold off an invasion attempt by the Kublai Khan's fleet, and which they did so with great success.
 Even though the campaign failed in the end due to stiff Japanese resistance, Kublai Khan's campaigns saw the development of gunpowder as a form of weaponry.